sscodebits/BigDataCraftSales/README.md

 ### Data Ingestion

-The Ingestion is done in Spark reads data files from HDFS storage and parses data and joins dataset using Spark Core and stores resultsData in Cassandra.
+The Ingestion is done using Spark Core.
+The dataset text files are read from HDFS storage, data is parsed using delimiter '#' and then two datasets are joined using Spark Core and resultsData is stored in Cassandra.

 Then results for each state are retreived and combined using Spark and stored in output file in HDFS.

 ### Data Analyzer